PHANTOM-Platform/Resource-Manager/README.md

-# Execution-Manager
+# Resource-Manager
-Server which keeps track of the Status of the Users' APPs
+Server which keeps track of the Status of the Available hardware in the system